 What is Disability Discrimination?

 Disability discrimination occurs anytime an employment decision is made due to a person’s disability.
 If a person can perform the essential duties of their job, with or without reasonable accommodation, it is illegal to terminate their employment because of a disability.
-Protection against discrimination can be found in both federal and state laws.
+Protection against workplace discrimination can be found in both federal and state laws.

 Americans with Disabilities Act (ADA)